saastechacademy/foundation/udm/beginner/product-types.md

 **Virtual product** is a product which has no real inventory associated with it.

 **Variant product** -- A product variant is a specific item that is grouped with related variants that together form a product.
 Variants usually vary from each other in one or more properties.
 For example, a medium-sized, green shirt is one product variant of the Shirt product; together size and color form one variant.
 Group of features for a particular product at an instance is termed as product variant.
 Before you can add a product variant to a product, you must specify in the product definition that the product will include variants.
-This implies that a virtual product can indeed hold inventory and that a variant product does not necessarily have to have any inventory associated with it.
+A virtual product does not hold physical inventory, as it represents non-tangible items, while a variant product may or may not have physical inventory associated with it.

 **Marketing Package** -- It involves purchasing of any product or products in the form of a combo or package.
 It can be auto manufactured and offered by company, like Barbie Set---Doll, Comb, Dress, Accessories etc, or it can be picked manually by the customer from a given group of items.
 It is designed as per the need of the customer for the purpose of best pick.

+### Relationships
+The relationships for the "product type" entity can be further detailed as follows:

+- **Product Type to Product:** This relationship defines the various types of products available in the system.
+For example, a "Finished Good" product type is a type for the goods that have completed manufacturing process but not sold.
+- **Product Type to ChildProductType:** This relationship defines the hierarchy of product types.
+For instance, "Digital Good" and
+"Finished Good" can be a child product type of "GOOD" product type.
+- **Product Type to ProductTypeAttr:** This relationship involves the attributes associated with each product type.

 ## Activity

 **The Table** Name the table for managing master list of product types.
 **The Relationships** Name related tables.

+### Activity Answers

+- Master list of product types: ProductType
+- Relationships Name: ChildProductType, Product, ProductTypeAttr